rwgk/cccl/docs/cuda_parallel/developer_overview.rst

 If you take a look at the generated cubin now, you'll see a single shuffle instruction instead of a function call.
 In other words, LTO-IR allowed us to inline the operator and achieve better performance.

-Now we have a working prototype allowing us to pass Python functions to CUDA C++ kernels withour sacrifising performance.
+Now we have a working prototype allowing us to pass Python functions to CUDA C++ kernels without sacrificing performance.
-What remeains to be figured out is how we can support user-defined Python data types.
+What remains to be figured out is how we can support user-defined Python data types.
 Fortunately, we already have our kernel as a string.
 We can compose this string at runtime, adding the necessary type information.

 As an example, let's try to pass a ``numba.complex128`` value into our kernel.
-C++ part of our code doesn't see the definition of this type, but that's fine.
+The C++ part of our code doesn't see the definition of this type, but that's fine.
 It's sufficient for us to create a storage structure with matching size and alignment and type-erase everything else.

 .. code-block:: c++